EnterpriseDB/tpa/docs/src/pglogical.md

 ## Introduction

-TPAexec can configure everything needed to replicate changes between instances using pglogical, and can also alter the replication setup based on config.yml changes.
+TPA can configure everything needed to replicate changes between instances using pglogical, and can also alter the replication setup based on config.yml changes.